 There is an emphasis on family within the Bai Rui clubs, and our classes provide one of the few environments where entire families can participate together as we do not separate the classes by age.
 To encourage and assist families, a number of significant family discounts are available on training fees and most of the events during the year.

 Bai Rui has a dedicated and highly trained selection of instructors in our clubs.
 Additionally, all black belts within our school are trained not only in the techniques of Taekwon-Do, but in the skills to pass those techniques on to others.
-Seniors within the school regularly update their skills under our Chief Instructor (7th Dan Master Donal Byrne and other seniors) at black belt classes, courses, and a once yearly black belt camp.
+Seniors within the school regularly update their skills under our Chief Instructor (7th Dan Master Robert Taylor as well as other Masters including, Master Jan Taylor and Master John Bates) at black belt classes, courses, and a once yearly black belt camp.
 All of this is designed to provide our junior students with the best instruction possible.
 Our motto is -'the more senior (in the art) you become, the more humble you become in the service of others'.

 The International Taekwon-Do Federation (ITF) was established on the 22nd March 1966, by the founder of Taekwon-Do General Choi Hong Hi.
 There are many forms of Taekwon-Do around now days but only the ITF style of Taekwon-Do is the original martial art following the techniques and syllabus as developed by the founder of Taekwon-Do General Choi.
 ITF Taekwon-Do is like no other martial art, each kick, each punch and each block has been comprehensively documented by General Choi in the encyclopaedia of Taekwon-Do spanning 15 volumes.
 ITF Taekwon-Do is the traditional Taekwon-Do, with one founder, one encyclopaedia and millions of students worldwide.